-NBA Rumors: Celtics Could Trade Al Horford, Jayson Tatum, First Round Pick To Pelicans For Anthony Davis
+NBA Rumors: Celtics Could Trade Al Horford, Jayson Tatum, First-Round Pick To Pelicans For Anthony Davis

 Tatum is currently averaging 13.7 points, 5.3 rebounds, 1.5 assists, and 1.0 steals in 30.5 minutes per game.
 He has played all 23 games for the Celtics this season so far and has been a key contributor for Stevens.

 The duo said that giving up Tatum would be “difficult” for the Celtics because of his current role and the potential he has shown for Boston.
-They then said that sophomore Jaylen Brown, last year’s no. 3 pick, would be a more tolerable part of the trade instead of Tatum.
+They then said that sophomore Jaylen Brown, last year’s No. 3 pick, would be a more tolerable part of the trade instead of Tatum.

 Even so, Brown is also no pushover.
 The former California standout actually has better numbers than Tatum with averages of 15.0 points, 6.1 boards, 1.2 assists, and 1.1 steals in 31.8 minutes a night.